MRI BREAST WITH CONTRAST

 About The Test

-What is an MRI Breast with Contrast?
+What is MRI Breast with Contrast?

-Magnetic Resonance Imaging (MRI) is a medical imaging technique that uses a powerful magnetic field, radio waves, and a sophisticated computer to create detailed cross-sectional images of organs and tissues.
-Unlike X-rays or CT scans, MRI doesn't use ionizing radiation.
+An MRI Breast with Contrast is a painless imaging test that uses a strong magnetic field, radio waves, and a safe dye called gadolinium to create highly detailed pictures of the inside of your breast.
+Unlike X-rays or CT scans, MRI does not use radiation.

 List of Parameters